-It is a century old debate—one that began in 1899.
+It's a debate that began more than a hundred years ago, way back in 1899.
 A couple of professors and two representatives from butter associations appeared before Congress to complain about a bill that would prohibit them from coloring their butter with anything other than vegetable dye.
 They claimed that the organic compound aniline dye they were currently using was not harmful to health.

 The trouble with food dyes